junxit/us-congress-bills-115/metadata.md

 - 2017-07-20 — Introduced in House
 - 2017-07-20 — Introduced in House
 - 2017-07-20 — Referred to the House Committee on Financial Services.
+- 2017-07-24 — Rules Committee Resolution H. Res.
+468 Reported to House.
+Rule provides for consideration of H.J.
+Res.
+111 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2017-07-25 — Considered under the provisions of rule H. Res.
+468. (consideration: CR H6268-6278)
+- 2017-07-25 — DEBATE - The House proceeded with one hour of debate on H.J.
+Res.
+111.
+- 2017-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-25 — On passage Passed by recorded vote: 231 - 190 (Roll no. 412). (text: CR H6269)
+- 2017-07-25 — Passed/agreed to in House: On passage Passed by recorded vote: 231 - 190 (Roll no. 412).(text: CR H6269)
+- 2017-07-25 — Received in the Senate, read twice.
+- 2017-07-25 — Rule H. Res.
+468 passed House.
+- 2017-07-25 — Rule provides for consideration of H.J.
+Res.
+111 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2017-07-25 — The previous question was ordered pursuant to the rule.